WU-CVGL/cluster-user-guide/Custom_Containerized_Environment.md

 # Advanced: build an image from scratch

-Technically, we will be building FROM an NVIDIA's base image, which is based on an Ubuntu image.
+To make our life easier, we will build our custom image FROM NVIDIA's base image.
 You can use the minimum template we provide: [determined-minimum](./Example_Envs/determined-minimum/)

 Note that for RTX 4090, we need `CUDA` version >= `11.8`, thus you need to use the base image from [NGC/CUDA](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda) with tags >= 11.8, or [NGC/Pytorch](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) with tags >= 22.09.